About Me

 Scalable Quantum Embedding and Quantum Algorithms for Material Simulation

-Precise Quantum Monte Carlo for Quantum Chemistry
+Large-scale Quantum Monte Carlo

 Computational chemistry applied to Topological Insulator | Perovskites | MOFs | COFs

-Quantum Chemistry with GPU
+GPU-Accelerated Quantum Chemistry

 Fast Quantum Chemistry on GPU